Quantum spin-valley and exciton physics in vdW 2D materials

-Our group is interested in investigating the exciton and spin-valley dynamics in low-dimensional materials, such as van der Waals (vdW) two-dimensional (2D) materials.
+Our group is interested in quantum-optical manipulation of spin, valley, and exciton in van der Waals (vdW) two-dimensional (2D) materials.
 Using scanning microscopy systems combined with ultrafast lasers, we can perform spatially-resolved (~ 1 µm) and temporally-resolved (~ 100 fs) photoresponse in these materials.
 Recent works include optoelectronic manipulation of valley-locked spin-photocurrents and exciton dynamics in 2D TMDs (transition metal dichalcogenides) vdW materials [2-4].

 Quantum spintronics and plasmonics